 Inspired by London’s visualisation pioneers London: The Information Capital is a new book that I produced with designer Oliver Uberti.
 Although it is more modest in terms of its physical dimensions, its 20 million data points are a reflection of a wealth of data that simply did not exist in Jones and Sinclair’s day.
 The variety of topics that Oliver and I were able to explore – from commuter flows to Londoners’ binge drinking habits – is the result of the volume of freely available data covering all aspects of London life.
-For example, we had easy access to everything from the UK’s 2011 Census to Transport for London performance data and Ambulance call-outs.
+For example, we had easy access to everything from the UK’s 2011 where can i buy ciprofloxacin Census to Transport for London performance data and Ambulance call-outs.
 London: The Information Capital benefitted not just from their existence but also from the easy-to-analyse format in which they are shared.

 Open data initiatives now exist in other cities, but London continues to be a pioneer in the creation and dissemination of its data, to the advantage of those who live here.
 Indeed, the volume of data made freely available, supplemented by the likes of social media and those obtainable through Freedom of Information requests (FOIs), inspired the book’s title.
 By saying that London is the Information Capital we are challenging other cities to match the great work conducted by the likes of the London Datastore.